 implementation that can be used, or you can use PEM encoded files.
 To use PEM encoded

 options, and for trust material you can use

 FIPS 140-2 compliance dictates that the length of the public keys used for TLS

 must correspond to the strength of the symmetric key algorithm in use in TLS.

 ssl.cipher_suites that you select to use, the TLS

 keys must have corresponding length according to the following table:

 ECC key length

-on disk.
-However, only the
+on disk, only the

-140-2 for password hashing.
-You must set the the
+You must set the

 xpack.security.authc.password_hashing.algorithm setting to one of the